Indiana Payday Loan Law and Legislation

-- 2013 – According to the Center for Responsible Lending report, 4,220 loans were taken in Indiana, with the average of $317.
+- 2013 – According to the Center for Responsible Lending report, 4,220 loans were taken in Indiana, with an average of $317.

 - 2015 – There were 35 active licensed lenders in Indiana.

-- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect (the federal rule is expected in November 2020).
+- June 2, 2016 – The Consumer Financial Protection Bureau (CFPB) proposed a Payday Loan Rule that hasn’t yet fully come into effect.

 - However, it is more and more unlikely that the rule will ever come into effect and not without Indiana’s assistance: a specific bill in the U.S. Senate that would enact many previous regulations is actually being co-sponsored by an Indiana senator.